Do you want to donate clothes this year? Here’s exactly where to donate clothes and the best options if you’re looking for clothing donation near me.

 The American Red Cross is one of the oldest, well-known, and most respected charitable organizations in the United States.
 It provides disaster assistance, emergency aid, and disaster attentiveness education to millions of people worldwide.
 At the moment, this nonprofit organization works in collaboration with GreenDrop.
-It is an association that takes donated clothes and then re-sells them to the stores to help the American Red Cross.
+It is a for-profit organization that takes donated clothes and then re-sells them to stores to help the American Red Cross.

-American Red Cross accepts donations of all your clothes that you have used gently and are in usable condition.
-Therefore you can donate clothing to these charities near you.
-It includes clothes like T-shirts, dresses, sweaters, shoes, jackets, gloves, ties, coats, hats, handbags, sleepwear, bathing suits, and formal wear.
-You can donate at a GreenDrop drop-off center or schedule a pick-up from your home.
+GreenDrop accepts gently used clothing and accessories such as T-shirts, dresses, sweaters, shoes, jackets, gloves, ties, coats, hats, handbags, sleepwear, bathing suits, and formal wear.
+You can visit a GreenDrop drop-off center or schedule a pick-up from your home.

 6. Planet Aid

 Most of the charity organizations only accept the donation of clothes that are in good and wearable condition.
 But Planet Aid is different; it makes it easy for you to recycle and donate all your unnecessary clothes.

 Planet Aid aims to save all textiles recycling from the landfill to protect the environment.
 Mainly, it collects your donating goods to sale and reuses in the developing countries to fight against poverty in these areas.

 7. The Salvation Army